-- 1. Full Firmware Image Upgrade: When applied, the full firmware update replaces the current firmware image with the new image of the new version. - Delta Firmware Upgrade: When applied, the current firmware image is updated with the differences between it and the new version, and effectively becomes the new version of firmware.

-You can distinguish between upgrade types by looking for the term FULL or DELTA in the radio firmware upgrade filename.
+Your device can perform a Delta Firmware Upgrade of the cellular radio firmware: When applied, the current firmware image is updated with the differences between it and the new version, and effectively becomes the new version of firmware.
+Due to space restrictions, full firmware image upgrades are not available on your device.
+The delta upgrade file contains DELTA in the upgrade filename.

-Those models that support both full firmware and delta upgrades include: LNA7, LEU7, L4N1, L4E1, and L4G1.
+Those models that support delta upgrades only include: LNA7, LEU7 and L4G1.